cybercongress/launch-kit/gen_txs/README.md

 and than input you HEX private key

-All keys will store at `$HOME/.cyberdcli/keys` directory.

 Nice.
 Now you hve a keys for making first transaction.

 3. Prepare directory for `cyberd` data: